cjcoats/SMOKE-m3utilio/README.md

 This would be a straightforward but tedious task...

-In the long run, the whole `INCLUDE`-file / `MODULE` / library-function structure of SMOKE should be re-examined. `INCLUDE`-files should be moved into `MODULE`s, as should module-initialization routines (and to some extent, all module-data manipulation routines.
-The ideal would be to have
-`MODULE`s whose only externally-visible contents are `CONTAIN`ed routines, `PARAMETER`s, and `PROTECTED` variables.
+In the long run, the whole `INCLUDE`-file / `MODULE` / library-function structure of SMOKE should be re-examined. `INCLUDE`-files should be moved into `MODULE`s, as should module-initialization routines (and to some extent, all module-data manipulation routines).
+The ideal would be to have `MODULE`s whose only externally-visible contents are `CONTAIN`ed routines, `PARAMETER`s, and `PROTECTED` variables.
 This would be a major undertaking, however.

 ### Notes